jonnonz1/nz-statute-book/acts/public/1993/electoral-act-1993.md

     (iii) if the party has 1 or more component parties, the name of each component party; and (d) be in a form that the Electoral Commission has approved.
 (3) Every list submitted under this section—
-  (a) must be submitted to the Electoral Commission not later than noon on the day before nomination day; and (b) may be submitted by hand, post, or electronically.
+  (a) must be submitted to the head office of the Electoral Commission no later than noon on nomination day; and (b) may be submitted by hand, post, or electronically.
 (3A)
 (4) The secretary of the political party must lodge with the list submitted under this section, in relation to each candidate nominated in the list,—